Skip to main content

 4. Select Access control (IAM).

-7. Find the Reader role and select it.
+10. Search for the AzureHound Reader role and select it.

 <#